 The awareness stage represents the first time your customer “walks” into your shop and gets familiar with your products or services.
 In email marketing, these are all the people that visited your website and signed up for your e-commerce email list.

-These emails are the first contact between you and your new virtual pal.
+These types of emails are the first contact between you and your new virtual pal.
 Introduce yourself, share some fun facts, be helpful and don’t forget to ask questions so it’s not all about you.

 Invite new customers with open arms.
 The welcome email is there to make people feel good.
 Make your e-commerce template visually attractive, tell readers what they can expect from you and make it personal.